How Do I File a Workplace Discrimination Lawsuit?

-Middlesex County Discrimination Lawyer for Education, Housing and Employment Discrimination Claims
+Our Middlesex County Discrimination Lawyer Explains Employment Rights

 Where Do I File a Discrimination Complaint in New Jersey?

-There are important deadlines for filing a discrimination complaint in New Jersey that can pass quickly.
-For example, there only have 180 days to file a claim with the DCR beginning from the date you believe the discrimination at work began.
+Additionally, there are important deadlines for discrimination complaints in New Jersey.
+For example, you may only have 180 days to file a claim with the DCR beginning from the date you believe the discriminatory treatment at work began.
 If this deadline passes, then you may lose your ability to seek compensation in an employment discrimination lawsuit.
-This is one reason why it is important to speak with a discrimination lawyer as soon as possible.
+Therefore, it is important to speak with an attorney as soon as possible.